Shahilali5/BJS-MAMBERS-CHECKER/README.md

 ---

-## ðŸŒŸ Features
+## 🌟 Features
-- âœ… Verifies user membership across multiple channels.
+- ✅ Verifies user membership across multiple channels.
-- âš™ï¸ Ensures the bot is an admin in the required channels.
+- ⚙️ Ensures the bot is an admin in the required channels.
-- âš ï¸ Displays appropriate messages if requirements aren't met.
+- ⚠️ Displays appropriate messages if requirements aren't met.
-- ðŸš€ Easy-to-host and configure for public channels.
+- 🚀 Easy-to-host and configure for public channels.

 ---

-## ðŸš€ How to Use
+## 🚀 How to Use

 ### Step 1: Host the Script
 Host the provided PHP script on your domain.
 Make sure the hosting supports PHP.